 Acrylic, fabric and gold string on canvas

-No more strings was inspired by president Barack Obama.
 I feel as if every president is a puppet.
-He was the smoothest president ever and I got the chance to live and tell people we had a black president in the White House.
+I got the chance to live and tell people we had a black president in the White House.
 It’s a great thing to see, but in reality he still push the button to kill people or a person.

 najee_whataboutghana.jpeg